-Where parents are divorced or separated and the pupil spends time living with each parent at different addresses, eligibility for free transport will depend on the nearest qualifying school (see section 2.3 for definition) for each of the parent's addresses.
+Where parents are divorced or separated and the pupil spends time living with each parent at different addresses, eligibility for free transport will depend on the qualifying school (see section 2.3 for definition) for each of the parent's addresses.

-If the nearest qualifying school is the same school from both parent's addresses, then free transport will normally be provided from each address (dependent on the usual eligibility criteria).
+If the pupil's qualifying school would be the same school from both parent's addresses, then free transport will normally be provided from each address (dependent on the usual eligibility criteria).

-However, where the chosen school is only deemed to be the nearest qualifying from one parent's address, transport would only be provided from this address (subject to the normal eligibility criteria).
+However, where the chosen school is only deemed to be the nearest qualifying from, or priority area school for, one parent's address, transport would only be provided from this address (subject to the normal eligibility criteria).